 The City maintains budgetary controls.
 The objective of these budgetary controls is to ensure compliance with legal provisions embodied in the annual budget approved by the City Council.
-General Fund, Asset Forfeiture Fund, Capital Projects Fund, Sewer Lateral Fund, and Economic Development Fund activities are included in the annual budget.
-As demonstrated by the statements and schedules included in the financial section of this report, the City continues meeting its responsibility for sound financial management.
+General Fund, Capital Projects Fund, Sewer Lateral Fund, and Economic Development Fund activities are included in the annual budget.
+As demonstrated by the statements and schedules included in the financial section of this report, the City continues to meet its responsibility for sound financial management.
+The legal level of budgetary control, which is the level at which management cannot overspend the budget without the approval of the City Council, is the Department level.